scott2947/SchedulerV1/README.md

 <ul>
 <li>Always block at the end of functions, or before called functions</li>
 <li>Always reset highlighting at the end of functions, or before called functions</li>
+<li>When making a choice, avoid extra space between the options and the entry</li>
 </ul>